chen3feng/uct/README.md

 ## Background

-Many cases, I prefer command line tools because they are fast and easy automation.
-I often write code for UE in VS Code, so I often need to call [UBT](https://docs.unrealengine.com/4.27/en-US/ProductionPipelines/BuildTools/UnrealBuildTool/) and editor manually.
-But the their command line interface are very verbose.
+In many cases, I prefer command line tools because they are fast and easy automation.
+I often write code for UE in VS Code, because it is much fast and lightweight than Visual Studio, has better git integration. so I often need to call [UBT](https://docs.unrealengine.com/4.27/en-US/ProductionPipelines/BuildTools/UnrealBuildTool/) and editor manually, but the their command line interface are very verbose.

 For example, to build a program: